 The tithe was from the increase of agricultural produce!
-Tithing was not on a monthly basis, but based on farming cycles.
+Tithing was not monthly but based on farming cycles.
 There were multiple tithes, which amounted to approximately 20%, if not more.
-Some were excluded from the law of tithing – the poor, and those in other occupations outside of the agricultural sector such as a carpenter, blacksmith, fisherman etc. Apart from the tithe, there were voluntary offerings (Leviticus 23:38) or “freewill” offerings – the burnt offering, peace offering and grain offering.
+Some were excluded from the law of tithing – the poor, and those in other occupations outside of the agricultural sector such as a carpenter, blacksmith, fisherman, etc. Apart from the tithe, there were voluntary offerings (Leviticus 23:38) or “freewill” offerings – the burnt offering, peace offering, and grain offering.
 Another freewill contribution went towards the construction of the tabernacle (Exodus 35).

 A despicable teaching:

 An example of how the poor benefited can be found in the life of Joseph and Mary.
-Being a carpenter, Joseph was not required to tithe, but still subject to various offerings.
+Being a carpenter, Joseph was not required to tithe but was still subject to various offerings.